 Chicken parm stuffed sweet potatoes are so easy to make and are perfect for meal prep.
 Here are detailed step-by-step instructions with pictures for visual reference so any level cook can make them.
 The full recipe and ingredient measurements are at the bottom of this page in the recipe card.

-Make it vegetarian.
-Easily make this recipe vegetarian by substituting the chicken with one can of chickpeas.
-Just rinse, wash, and dry the canned chickpeas, then add them in during step #4.
+- Make it vegetarian: Swap the chicken for one can of chickpeas.
+Just rinse, drain, and pat them dry, then add them in during step #4 for a tasty plant-based option.

 Ingredient substitutions:

-Here is a list of the best ingredient substitutions for these chicken stuffed sweet potatoes.
-I only recommend swapping 1 – 2 ingredients, so the original recipe doesn’t completely change.
+Here’s a list of the best ingredient swaps for these chicken stuffed sweet potatoes.
+Try to swap only 1-2 ingredients to keep the recipe close to the original!

-- Sweet Potatoes: You can use yams or russet potatoes.
+- Sweet Potatoes: Use yams or russet potatoes for a similar texture and flavor.

-- Fresh Garlic Cloves: You can use 1 – 1.5 teaspoons of garlic powder.
+- Fresh Garlic Cloves: Swap for 1 – 1.5 teaspoons of garlic powder if needed.

-- Italian Seasoning: Replace the Italian seasoning with 1 teaspoon of oregano.
+- Italian Seasoning: Replace with 1 teaspoon of dried oregano for a similar taste.

-- Fresh Basil: You can substitute 1/4 cup of fresh basil with 1 – 2 teaspoons of dried basil.
+- Fresh Basil: Use 1 – 2 teaspoons of dried basil instead of ¼ cup fresh.

 What to serve with stuffed potatoes

-Stuffed potatoes go very well with a fresh, simple side salad or roasted vegetables.
-I love this kale crunch salad, strawberry goat cheese salad, and this greek spinach salad.
-Some of my favorite vegetable sides are this air fryer broccoli & cauliflower, crispy parmesan zucchini, and these honey sriracha brussel sprouts.
+Stuffed potatoes pair perfectly with a fresh, simple side salad or some flavorful roasted veggies.
+Here are some favorites: kale crunch salad, strawberry goat cheese salad, and this greek spinach salad.
+Or add a savory side with some of my favorite vegetable sides are this air fryer broccoli & cauliflower, crispy parmesan zucchini, and these honey sriracha brussel sprouts.

 Frequently Asked Questions